rmrf/dotconfig/README.md

 ### NVim Coding tips

 - When setup new env, just scp the `~/.local/share/nvim` folder to new box
+- `:checkhealth` before using nvim
 - xxx.hurl, use `:HurlSetEnvFile` to indicate the env file
+    - ref for more config: https://hurl.dev/docs/entry.html

 ## Ghostty